nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Caution**

-Text that appear in a caution box should be followed carefully, else unintended consequences might arise.
+Text that appears in a caution box should be followed carefully, else unintended consequences might arise.

 <div markdown="block" class="alert alert-warning">